gnuarmeclipse/gnuarmeclipse.github.io-source/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are welcomed!

-Review the [Contributing Guidelines](CONTRIBUTING.md) for details.
+Please review the [Contributing Guidelines](CONTRIBUTING.md) for details.